-Manns Choice, Bedford County, Pennsylvania
+Manns Choice, Bedford County, PA

 The Kegg Maintenance Facility is comprised of a maintenance building, truck shelter, fuel island, miscellaneous storage sheds, and open yard facilities for vehicle parking and material storage for the Pennsylvania Turnpike Commission (PTC).
 L.R.
 Kimball first completed a feasibility study which was limited to the maintenance building and truck shelter.
 The existing maintenance building and truck shelter are pre-engineered metal framed buildings.
 The maintenance building, constructed in the 1980s, required interior renovations, and the canopy enclosure building, which was added in 1992, required enclosures with roll-up doors.
 The truck shelter facility, constructed in 2004, required a heating system and building insulation for exterior enclosures.
 The feasibility study included critical code and energy-related information, a line item cost estimate, and design/construction schedules.
 The results of the study enabled the Pennsylvania Turnpike Commission to make long-term and prioritized decisions for a design and construction project.
 This approach accelerated the overall project schedule because decisions were made during the approval process for the feasibility study.

 As a result of the feasibility study, additions and renovations to the Kegg Maintenance Facility, located at Mile Marker 132, involved interior renovations of the administrative areas, restrooms, and office spaces; demolition of existing garage bays; and construction of a new pre-engineered garage building with additional bays.